3. Candidate Relaxation

 candidate_*subfolders.For each candidate: a.
 Read

 01_scan/POSCAR. b.
-Perform full structural relaxation. c.
-Write relaxed structure to02_relax/POSCAR. d.
-Write relaxation metadata.Rank candidates by relaxed total energy.
+Initialize the selected ML backend. c.
+Relax the structure with the selected ASE optimizer. d.
+Write the relaxed structure to02_relax/POSCAR. e.
+Write relaxation metadata to02_relax/meta.json.Rank candidates by relaxed total energy.

 Write